danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/003_kmsimg_anaesthetics.md

 Karl refers to a verified source, such as [The Association of Anaesthetists](https://anaesthetists.org/Home/Resources-publications/Environment/Guide-to-green-anaesthesia/Anaesthetic-gases-calculator) website, for a global warming potential figure for nitrous oxide (310).
 He wants to report in tonnes, therefore divides the sum by 1,000 and rounds to two decimal places.

 Along with adding his units (tCO<sub>2</sub>e), Karl adds the [SC] tag to support transparency around how this figure was calculated using a reduced data calculation method.
-The final value added to Stu’s report on emissions associated with natural gas consumption was 167.55tCO<sub>2</sub>e [SC].
+The final value added to Karl’s report on emissions associated with natural gas consumption was 167.55tCO<sub>2</sub>e [SC].

-*Equation 3.5* A worked example of an RC calculation of emissions associated with natural gas consumption.
+*Equation 3.5* A worked example of an SC calculation of emissions associated with natural gas consumption.

 $$
 \frac{\left( 45000 \times 0.0018 \times 310 \right)}{1000}
 =  25.11 \text{tCO}_2\text{e} \text{ [SC]}
 $$